theodorekall/micro-blog/README.md

 Here: https://gohugo.io/getting-started/quick-start/

 # Store
-This site is stored in a s3 bucket: `git config --global credential.helper store`
+This site is stored in a s3 bucket: `mb.wedesign.ie`

 # Conclusions